The Settings section allows you to configure your OJS installation to best meet your publishing needs.

-It consists of Journal Settings, Website Settings, Workflow Settings, and Distribution Settings, each of which will be covered in this chapter.
+It consists of Journal Settings, Website Settings, Workflow Settings, and Distribution Settings, which will be covered in the next 4 chapters.

 The Journal Settings page includes details about the journal.

 Use the tabs to navigate to the different sections of Journal Settings: Masthead, Contact, Sections.

 Journal Name is the name of your journal.
 E.g., Journal of Software Documentation